cmsc240-f23/cmsc240-f23.github.io/schedule.md

 # Course Schedule of Topics and Due Dates

 * Course schedule is subject to change as the semseter progresses.

+* **Note**: If a time is not specified for a due date, then it is due at 11:59PM (in Richmond, VA).

 | Week | Lecture (Tue)                              | Lecture (Thr)                                 | Lab (Fri)                                        |
 | :--- | :---                                       | :---                                          | :---                                                  |